Birth Control Coverage

 Birth Control is Used by 9 in 10 Sexually Active Women

 Without insurance, an IUD could cost more than $1,300 out-of-pocket, and birth control pills could cost up to $600 per year.
+For women with low incomes, birth control costs like those can mean the difference between getting groceries, gas, or other necessities for month by month.
 Nationwide, the ACA’s birth control benefit saved women an estimated $1.4 billion on birth control pills the first year (2013) that the law was in effect.
-So, when the administration issued rules to take away the guarantee of no-copay coverage — it faced a flood of resistance from women's health advocates and courts.
+So, when the Trump administration issued rules to take away the guarantee of no-copay coverage — it faced a flood of resistance from women's health advocates and courts.

 Background on Birth Control Coverage